-Today the modern medical science is changing according to the needs of the man to fulfill the dreams of their cosmetic and aesthetic appearance.
+Today modern medical science is changing according to the needs of the man to fulfill the dreams of their cosmetic and aesthetic appearance.
 Cosmetology is fast developing with the introduction of newer laser machines.
-The word LASER is an acronym for Light Amplification by the Stimulated Emission of Radiation.
-LASER consists of an active medium (crystal, gas, dye) that is raised to an excited state by external energy source such as flash lamp or an electric discharge.
-The resulting process of stimulated emission in the active medium produces abundance of photons of light all of the same wavelength .
-A pair of mirrors at each end of the active laser. medium reflects the light back and forth on itself to increase the probability of stimulated emission.
+LASER is an acronym for Light Amplification by the Stimulated Emission of Radiation.
+LASER consists of an active medium (crystal, gas, dye) that is raised to an excited state by an external energy source such as a flash lamp or an electric discharge.
+The resulting process of stimulated emission in the active medium produces an abundance of photons of light on the same wavelength.
+A pair of mirrors at each end of the active laser.
+Medium reflects the light back and forth on itself to increase the probability of stimulated emission.
 One of the mirrors allows a small fraction of the light to leak through.
-The resulting beam of light is the output beam of laser.
+The resulting beam of light is the output beam of the laser.

-Sunlight is having seven different colours namely Violet, Indigo, Blue, Green, Yellow, Orange, Red with its wave length measures from 400-700 nanometers.
-Of this 400 nanometer is Violet and 700 nanometer is Red.
+Sunlight has seven different colors namely Violet, Indigo, Blue, Green, Yellow, Orange, Red with its wavelength measures from 400-700 nanometers.
+Of these 400 nanometers is Violet and 700 nanometers is Red.
 This visible light is in the center of the electromagnetic spectrum.
-On the shorter wavelength side is ultraviolet light and then X-rays and gamma rays and cosmic rays on the extremely short end.
+On the shorter wavelength side is ultraviolet light and then X-rays, gamma rays, and cosmic rays on the extremely short end.
 Infrared light is adjacent to the visible spectrum on the long wavelength side.
 Microwaves and radio waves have even longer wavelengths.
-Lasers used for cosmetic laser applications are in the infra red area of electromagnetic spectrum.
+Lasers used for cosmetic laser applications are in the infrared area of the electromagnetic spectrum.

 Properties of Laser Light has three unique properties: